 Coming September 24, 2019

-have been partners for ten years--in business and in love--when one of the only women in government in the Middle East invites their firm to design a children's museum in Riyadh.
-Jo sees a chance
+partners for ten years--in business and in love--when one of the only women in government in the Middle East invites their firm to design a children's museum in Riyadh.
+Jo sees a chance to

 office into chaos and challenges long-held assumptions about the value of their work--and marriage.
 If they get the job, will their partnership survive the strain?

 “The Contract begins as a take-charge American woman arrives in Saudi Arabia to chase a deal she hopes will bring international acclaim to her design company.
 She plows ahead despite the misgivings of those closest to her.
 That’s what’s on the surface.
 Ah, but the undercurrents.
 Author Sheila Grinell takes readers deep as she explores titanic clashes of culture and personality.”

 --LINDA VALDEZ, Pulitzer Prize finalist for editorial writing and author of Crossing the Line: A Marriage Across Borders